jasonish/py-idstools/README.md

 ## Requirements

-- Python 2.6 or 2.7; Python 3 not yet supported.
+- Python 2.6 or 2.7; Python 3.3 works but not as well tested.
 - Currently only tested on Linux.

 ## Example Programs